Auto-Tuning Alert Thresholds with an Agent

 Profile the alert

+- Distribution.
 Pull the metric values over the last 90 days.
-Compute distribution: median, p90, p95, p99.
+Compute median, p90, p95, p99 to understand the actual shape of the data.

-The signal-to-noise ratio guides the proposal.
+- Signal-to-noise.
+The ratio guides the proposal.
 A threshold that fires often without real incidents is too sensitive; one that misses real incidents is too lax.

 Propose, do not apply